Writing

 More importantly, dismissing a reminder rarely means "done."
 It usually means "not now."
 You're on a call, you're mid-sentence in an email, you're cooking.
 You swipe because you can't act in that moment.
 The app interprets your gesture as completion and never comes back.

 The result is a learned helplessness.
 You know reminders can't be trusted.
 So you stop relying on them.
 So you miss things.
 So you set more reminders.
 So you ignore more of them.
 The loop reinforces itself.
 The underlying problem is that dismissal and completion are not the same event, but every mainstream app treats them as one.
+If you have ADHD, this loop will be painfully familiar; we wrote about why reminders don't work for ADHD brains.

 The cheap version of a "persistent reminder" is one that keeps pinging every 15 minutes until you tap a magic "complete" button.
 This is the version that everyone turns off, because it makes your phone unusable during meetings.